Why Choose an ASC

 ASCs only offer a small number of specialized surgical procedures that can be done on an outpatient basis without an overnight hospital stay.
 This allows physicians to design an environment that is optimized for those specific procedures and results in greater efficiency and more tailored patient care.

-What are the benefits for going to an ASC for my procedure instead of a hospital?
+What are the benefits of going to an ASC for my procedure instead of a hospital?

 Unlike hospitals where scheduling can be interrupted due to emergencies, ASCs can better control patient flow, reduce wait times, and enhance patient-doctor interaction.